Sunshine on Leith (film): Plot

 Jean is horrified to hear from Rab that he intends to keep seeing his newly found daughter.
 She stops speaking to him and he is seen sleeping on the sofa.
-Eventually, Jean feels guilty and blames herself for the deconstruction of her family but her colleagues at the Scottish National Gallery reassure her that none of these events were her fault ("Should Have Been Loved").
+Eventually, Jean feels guilty and blames herself for the disintegration of her family but her colleagues at the Scottish National Gallery reassure her that none of these events were her fault ("Should Have Been Loved").

 Meanwhile, Rab is out buying the ingredients for a special meal he intends to cook in the hopes of reconciliation with Jean.
 As he returns home, he suffers a heart attack on the doorstep and is admitted to hospital.
 Rab recovers, and he and Jean reconcile ("Sunshine on Leith").
 She agrees to let Rab see his daughter and has brought her to the hospital to see him.

 Yvonne and Davy have reconciled ("Then I Met You").
 However, Liz and Ally's relationship has dissolved.
 Ally re-enlists, while Liz accepts an offer of a job nursing in Florida ("Letter from America").

 After an argument with Davy, Yvonne prepares to leave Edinburgh.
 However, before she can reach Waverley railway station, Davy catches her and declares his commitment to her in Princes Street Gardens where they reconcile for a second time ("I'm Gonna Be (500 Miles)").
 The scene cuts to Jean & Rab singing verses of the song to each other; Ally on patrol with the army, presumably sings to Liz who is shown at work in America opening a letter from him.